-I remember as a graduate student talking about my undergraduate research.
+I remember as a graduate student talking about my undergraduate research with another student.
 There was interest until I mentioned that I had examined the potential identification of the Beloved Disciple/John the Evangelist with the John also called Mark.

 Immediately the mood changed.
 Words didn’t need to be spoken; the incredulous look and change in demeanor said it all.
 The conversation was brought to an abrupt end.